LogtalkDotOrg/logtalk3/scripts/embedding/gprolog/NOTES.md

 	:- initialization('::'(app,start)).

-To avoid syntax errors, use canonical notation in the argument of the directive as exemplified.
+To avoid syntax errors, you may need to use canonical notation in the argument of the directive as exemplified.

 Known issues
 ------------

-The script generates some `suspicious predicate {}/1` warnings.
+The script generates some `suspicious predicate {}/1` warnings for the adapter file, `gnu.pl`.
 These can be safely ignored.

 A `gplc` limitation when compiling calls to multifile predicates requires files that contain those calls but don't define clauses for the multifile predicates to include the multifile predicate directives (or to meta-call the multifile predicates).
+For example, if your code calls the predicate `logtalk_library_path/2` but doesn't define clauses for it (in the same file):

+	:- if(current_logtalk_flag(prolog_dialect, gnu)).
+		% workaround gplc limitation when dealing with multifile predicates
+		% that are called from a file but not defined in that file :- multifile(logtalk_library_path/2).
+	:- endif.

 Be sure to read the GNU Prolog manual on `gplc`, specially the discussion on how the calling order for initialization goals found in different files